gkarunakaran/YouMusix/README.md

 ## Possible Issues:

-* Elasped Duration is known to work only when running project within IDE and does not work in exported runnable JAR.
+* Elapsed Duration is known to work only when running project within IDE and does not work in exported runnable JAR.